zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 You need to have a Zowe Explorer profile to use all functions of the extension.

-If you already have a Zowe CICS CLI profile, the CICS tree will load the default profile on startup.
+If you already have a Zowe CICS CLI profile, the CICS tree loads the default profile on startup.

-If you don't have an existing Zowe CICS CLI profile, follow these steps to create one:
+If you do not have an existing Zowe CICS CLI profile, follow these steps to create one:

 ## Using Zowe team configuration

 1. Select the **+** button in the CICS tree.

-2. Select the **Create New CICS profile** option to open your config file.
+2. Select the **Create New CICS profile** option to open the config file.

 3. Edit the config file to add a CICS profile.